WyriHaximus/FlyPie/README.md

 * adapter - adapter name or full qualified class name to use for this filesystem
 * vars - associative array containing the required settings for FlyPie to build an adapter for you.
 (This is required in case you don't use a factory or provide the client.)
-* adapter - a prebuild client
+* client - a prebuild client
 * factory - a callback, array (class instance, methodname), string (static class method or function name or event name) that can be utilized as a factory to build the adapter

 Check out [config/config.sample.php](config/config.sample.php) for more details.